The challenge

 This is not to say that there cannot be multiple plans – for hunters and farmers, for big deal specialists, for pre-sales, for new salespeople onboarding – but each individual plan must be as simple as possible.

-This substantially reduces the time wasted on resolving commission plan queries, and (combined with good cadence) increases the motivational impact of the plan.
+This substantially reduces the time wasted on resolving commission plan queries, and (combined with good cadence) increases the plan’s motivational impact.

-The key here is to shield this complexity from the salespeople: maintaining margins must be managed by good pricing discipline/approval processes not by creating a separate compensation plan for every product line (or worse still, adjusting the compensation plan for every deal).
+The key here is to shield this complexity from the salespeople: maintaining margins must be managed by good pricing discipline and approval processes, not by creating a separate compensation plan for every product line (or worse still, adjusting the compensation plan for every deal).

-It’s normal that compensation plans change year-on-year as the challenges faced by the business change.
-And of course, targets are new each year, to match the year’s budgets.
+It’s normal that compensation plans evolve year-on-year as the challenges faced by the business change.
+And, of course, targets are new each year to match the year’s budgets.

 But beware of radically changing the plan structure and format every year.
 This erodes the salespeople’s trust in the leadership vision.
 It also wastes a lot of sales time as salespeople try to figure out how they can earn their OTE, particularly if the plan introduces new complexity.